pymupdf/PyMuPDF/docs/faq.rst

 -----------
 In v1.14.0, annotation handling has been considerably extended:

 * New annotation type support for 'Ink', 'Rubber Stamp' and 'Squiggly' annotations.
-Ink annots simulate handwritings by combining one or more lists of interconnected points.
-Stamps are intended to visuably inform about a document's status or intended usage (like "draft", "confidential", etc.).
+Ink annots simulate handwriting by combining one or more lists of interconnected points.
+Stamps are intended to visually inform about a document's status or intended usage (like "draft", "confidential", etc.).
 'Squiggly' is a text marker annot, which underlines selected text with a zigzagged line.

 * Extended 'FreeText' support:
     1. all characters from the *Latin* character set are now available,